We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Some people say the mattress gave off a chemical smell when opened, while others said there was no odor.
-Also, this doesn’t pop up and reach size immediately like some mattresses.
+Some people say the mattress gave off a chemical smell upon opening, while others say there was no odor.
+Also, it doesn’t pop up and reach size immediately like some mattresses.
 You’ll need an hour or two to reach full potential.

 Linenspa offers a 10-year warranty and free returns within 30 days.

 Some people may find memory foam to be a little soft.
-Memory foam mattresses can give you the feeling of sinking into the bed, especially compared to hybrid mattresses or even latex mattresses.
+Memory foam mattresses can give you the feeling of sinking into the bed, especially compared with hybrid or even latex mattresses.

-Though latex is a type of foam, compared to memory foam mattresses, latex mattresses are often better at returning to their normal shape once you change positions.
-And hybrid mattresses, which combine foam and springs, may feel sturdier.
+Latex mattresses are better at returning to their regular shape once you change positions.
+Hybrid mattresses, which combine foam and springs, may feel sturdier than memory foam mattresses.

-Memory foam mattresses also have a tendency to off-gas, or emit a chemical smell when you first set them up.
+Memory foam mattresses also tend to off-gas, or emit a chemical smell when you first set them up.

 Forgo the bells and whistles